MerlinProcessor User Guide

 • Each quantum leaf is processed in order; each may chunk and run those chunks with its own intra-leaf concurrency (chunk_concurrency).

-• future.job_ids will include all job IDs across both leaves.
+• future.job_ids will include all job IDs across all leaves.

 model = nn.Sequential(